ryanantony1985/win11voceApp/walkthrough.md

 You can run the application in two ways:

 ### Option 1: One-Click Launch (Recommended)
-Double-click the included `run.bat` file.
+Double-click the included `run_app.bat` file.
 This handles the virtual environment activation automatically.

 ### Option 2: Manual Launch
 In your terminal (with venv activated):